What to do about Useful Money from Bad People

 I’ll end the suspense right away, I don’t know.
 The way to find out is to put some metrics to it.
 Compare similar causes one of whom is highly publicized on the social networks and one who is not and determine who raises the most money and gets the most volunteer hours.
 See if the highly publicized causes are filled with fraudulent behavior more so than those less publicized.

-Instead of reposting, commenting, or Liking a post; donate some money, or better yet donate some time to a worthwhile cause.
+Instead of reposting, commenting, sharing, or liking a post; donate some money, or better yet donate some time to a worthwhile cause.
 One problem with donating money is you have to be certain the charity is actually giving most of that money to those it purports to help.
 There is a tremendous amount of fraud in the charity business, fodder for another post I think, and you have to do your due diligence.

 Tom Liberman